getMBP/FullStack-Learning-Resources/Javascript.md

 The copy must have the same prototype (see Layer 2: The Prototype Relationship Between Objects) as the original.
-The copy must have the same properties, with the same attributes as the original
+The copy must have the same properties, with the same attributes as the original The following function performs such a copy:

+function copyObject(orig) {
+    // 1. copy has same prototype as orig var copy = Object.create(Object.getPrototypeOf(orig));

+    // 2. copy has all of orig’s properties copyOwnPropertiesFrom(copy, orig);

+    return copy;
+}
+The properties are copied from orig to copy via this function:

+function copyOwnPropertiesFrom(target, source) {
+    Object.getOwnPropertyNames(source)  // (1)
+    .forEach(function(propKey) {  // (2)
+        var desc = Object.getOwnPropertyDescriptor(source, propKey); // (3)
+        Object.defineProperty(target, propKey, desc);  // (4)
+    });
+    return target;
+};
+These are the steps involved:

+Get an array with the keys of all own properties of source.
+Iterate over those keys.
+Retrieve a property descriptor.
+Use that property descriptor to create an own property in target

 - **Length of a JavaScript object**